Lattice-Free and Point-Free: Vickers Duality for Subbases of Stably Locally Compact Spaces: Introduction

 As a case in point, say we follow Vickers and consider a monotone cut-idempotent $\vdash$ on $\mathsf{F}S$.
-The quasi-ideals relative to $\vdash$ then form a stably continuous frame (see \autoref{MCI} below) whose irreducible elements then form a stably locally compact space.
+The quasi-ideals relative to $\vdash$ then form an arithmetic lattice (see \autoref{MCI} below) whose irreducible elements then form a stably locally compact space.
 However, these are certain subsets of $\mathsf{F}S$, while if we want to generalise the dualities already established then our space should rather be constructed from filter-like subsets of $S$.
 Another issue is that the principal quasi-ideals do not necessarily generate the frame, at least not in the usual sense via meets and joins.
 This means the elements of $S$ do not always get represented as a subbasis of the corresponding stably locally compact space (see \autoref{DyadicXpl} below).
-Another issue is that Vickers' Karoubi morphisms only correspond to preframe homomorphisms, whereas continuous maps arise only from stronger frame homomorphisms.

-Our slightly more restrictive cover relations and cover morphisms resolve all these issues.
-Indeed, we will construct the corresponding stably locally compact space directly from `tight' subsets of $S$ with a topology such that $S$ itself immediately gets represented as a subbasis of the space.
+Our slightly more restrictive cover relations resolve these issues.
+Indeed, we construct the corresponding stably locally compact space directly from `tight' subsets of $S$ with a topology such that $S$ itself immediately gets represented as a subbasis of the space.
 For cover relations arising canonically from proximity lattices or stably continuous frames, these tight subsets are precisely the rounded proximal/prime filters -- previous dualities thus fall out as immediate corollaries.
-Moreover, Vickers original category is essentially preserved, as monotone cut-idempotents are always isomorphic in his category to one of our cover relations (see \autoref{Karoubiisomorphic} below).
-The key difference is that our slightly more restrictive morphisms correspond to bona fide continuous maps.
+Moreover, Vickers' original category is essentially preserved, as monotone cut-idempotents are always isomorphic in his category to one of our cover relations (see \autoref{Karoubiisomorphic} below).